Ibrahim-Rafei/Selenium-Test-Template/README.md

 ## License

 This project is in the public domain.
 You are free to use, modify, and distribute it without any restrictions.

----

-Feel free to customize this README to better suit your project and add any additional information you find necessary!